Do I need a snagging list for my new build home?

 Looking for a home in mint condition?
 You might think buying a new build is the answer.
 But new does not necessarily mean flawless.

+It is your housebuilder’s responsibility to check and fix any cosmetic defects before you complete on the sale but it is unlikely they are going to pick up on everything.
 Newly-built properties are known for minor defects or “snags” caused by poor workmanship or equipment.

 If you spot any defects in your home, it is up to you to itemise and report them to your housebuilder.
 It’s also a good thing to do if you are hiring tradesmen to renovate your property.

 You can put together your own list or hire a professional snagging company to do it for you.
 But before you start, we look at the things you need to know.

 A snag is a small defect or problem that remains in your property after the building work has been completed.
 It is typically something that is damaged or broken; not fitted properly or looks unfinished – think a scratch on a window or a missing hinge on a door.

 Most are cosmetic – however more serious defects can arise such as major cracks and kitchen fixtures that are not fitted properly.